meltano/meltano/docs/src/docs/getting-started.md

 ![Screenshot of Analyze page for Carbon Region](/images/getting-started-guide/gsg-10.png)

-Now, you can explore and analyze the `tap-carbon-intensity` data by clicking on different Attributes in the **Query** side menu on the left hand side.
+Now, you can explore and analyze the data by clicking on different Attributes in the **Query** side menu on the left hand side.
 This will trigger live changes to the SQL queries which will update the chart dynamically.

 While exploring the Analyze page, you can also check out: